Cavonte/antaeus/README.md

 Alternatively added endpoints can be called to trigger the job.

 The core of the changes are in the pleo-antaeus-core/services module, and the main app in pleo-antaeus-app
    - BillingService receives, charges payments, and processes invoices.
-Handles edge cases and possible issues with currencies, invoices ,and customer.
+Handles edge cases and possible issues with currencies, invoices, and customer.
    - JobService and BillingWriter are batch utilities that will process and use BillingService.
    - AnteusApp.kt initializes the additional services and sets on the job scheduling.

-###Why batch processing
+### Why batch processing
 [Batch processing](https://javaee.github.io/tutorial/batch-processing001.html) is better suited for processing large amounts of data periodically.
 I think this is a good use case.
 Using a batch framework will give flexibility in handling the business logic, error handling, keeping track of errors, metrics, etc.